Chiesa di Monte San Pietro

 - E_UNESCO_HERITAGE

-The first true written document about the history of the entire area, and in particular of Badia, is a foundation stone dating back to 1040.
-This certifies the construction, in 1040, of a monastery by the Bishop of Verona, Walterio da Ulma, on Mount San Pietro (mt.
+The first written document on the history of the entire area, and especially of Badia, is a foundation stone dating back to 1040.
+This attests to the construction, in 1040, of a monastery by the Bishop of Verona Walter of Ulm, on Mount San Pietro (mt.
 675).

-The building complex mainly consisted of the castle itself, which was also, for some time, the summer residence of the bishops of Verona, and the adjacent Church of San Pietro Apostolo, a sacred place for the inhabitants.
-It became home to German monks of the Order of Saint Benedict and transformed into the small monastery mentioned in a rental regulation document from 1133 and in a Papal Bull of Eugene III from 1145, where the “Monasterium Sancti Petri de Calavena” is clearly cited.
+The building complex mainly consisted of the actual castle, which was also, for some time, a summer residence of the bishops of Verona, and the adjoining little church of San Pietro Apostolo, a sacred place for those who lived there.
+It became the residence of German monks of the Order of Saint Benedict and was transformed into the small monastery mentioned in a rental rules document of 1133 and in a Papal Bull of Eugene III from 1145, where the “Monasterium Sancti Petri de Calavena” is clearly cited.

-The Abbey was called “of Calavena” because it was built in the valley piece known as “Calavena.”
-The name of the underlying village (the current capital) derives from this “Badia della Calavena.”
+The Abbey was called “of Calavena” because it arose in the valley piece known as “Calavena.”
+The name of the underlying village (current capital) derives from this “Badia della Calavena.”

-Between the 14th and 15th centuries, the monastery of Calavena experienced a period of decline, which favored the Pieve of Tregnago, located in a more central position relative to the vast Benedictine domain.
-In 1381, towards the end of the Scaliger lordship, only the Church of San Pietro remained on the highest point of the hill.
+Between the 14th and 15th centuries, the monastery of Calavena experienced a period of decline, which favored the Pieve of Tregnago, located in a more central position compared to the vast Benedictine domain.
+By 1381, at the end of the Scaliger rule, only the Church of San Pietro remained at the highest point of the hill.

 Contact